New NECC Research Certificate Addresses Industry Shortage

 Stubbs and Owens collaborated with Northern Essex to create a certificate program that would prepare individuals who already work in the sciences or health care fields to add to their skill set for immediate employment in the clinical research field.
-The new clinical research coordinator certificate is offered through iHealth @NECC and launches in the spring 2017 semester.
+The new clinical research coordinator certificate is offered through iHealth @NECC and launches in the fall 2017 semester.
 All coursework is online.
 Students must participate in a face-to-face clinical research practicum course for a minimum of 180-hours.
 ActivMed is one of those sites,

 Owens, of Amesbury is co-founder of “Asentral Institutional Review Board.
 She is delighted with the creation of the program.
 “This program should appeal to a broader audience than any other currently available,” she said.
 “Whether you are a scientist or not, you can now be trained on the basic tenets of clinical trials and be a part of advancements in providing medical solutions.”

 “Terry and Cynthia were adamant that the industry really needs skilled workers and Northern Essex should be on the forefront of providing those workers,” said Kim Burns, NECC’s dean of academic innovations and interim dean of professional development.

 NECC’s Academic and Student Affairs Division worked with focus groups comprised of administrators from Boston hospitals and medical companies to create a three semester, 10-month certificate program that addresses the needs of the local economy while offering a solid entry-level education to the expanding field of clinical research to individuals already holding degrees in health care or science fields.